Environmental Conservation, Education, and Regenerative Community Projects

 Help Us Save this Vital Urban Forest!

-The vision is to protect the forest for wildlife habitat and for everyone to enjoy the beauty of nature.
-We are also partnering with outdoor education programs to provide equal access for all of our children to learn through playing outside and develop a lifelong connection with nature that inspires environmental stewardship and a brighter future.
+The vision is to protect the forest for wildlife habitat and people to enjoy the beauty and benefits of nature.
+We partner with outdoor education programs to provide equal access for children to learn through playing outside, build character and resiliency, and develop a lifelong connection with nature that inspires environmental stewardship and a brighter future.

-The first goal is to purchase and protect the two acres of forest most vulnerable to development.
+The first goal is to purchase the acre of forest that is most vulnerable to development.
 The second goal is to provide equal access to educational opportunities and collaborate on restoring the forest ecosystem from decades of degradation.

 Thank you so much for being a part of saving this urban forest, protecting important remnants of wildlife habitat, and cultivating resilient communities with children that are well-educated, resourceful, creative, and connected to the wisdom and medicine in nature.